yaronzlotolov/Kubernetes-Docker-Desktop/README.md

 The example contains kubernetes components like deployments, pods, services, replicaset, secrets, persistent volume, ingress and prometheus.
-The process build and push docker image to DockerHub.
+The process creates a build and pushes a docker image to DockerHub using github actions.
 Instructions are located in Documents folder in the code.